-We build individual, family and community capacity through four vital program areas:
+We build individual, family and community capacity through our vital Core 5 program areas:

-Community Health-Youth and adults learn healthy lifestyle skills and eating habits though cooking and exercise classes, gardening classes held in our sustainable learning garden and our free summer youth lunch program.
+Community Nutrition – Youth and adults learn healthy lifestyle skills and eating habits though cooking, and gardening classes held in our sustainable learning garden and our free summer youth lunch program.
 We now offer a gardening club and Garber Street Garden opportunity.
 Our food pantry has a nutritionist making sure we are offering only the healthiest of food offered through Feedmore.

-Community Employment and Financial Resource Development-Through our NRC Works program, adult neighbors are provided with employment placement and career improvement services, financial education and coaching, and access to public benefits/income supports.
+Community Financial Opportunity- Through our NRC Works program, adult neighbors are provided with employment placement and career improvement services, financial education and coaching, and access to public benefits/income supports.

 Why We Do What We Do:

 The community of Greater Fulton is one of Richmond, Virginia’s most poverty-stricken neighborhoods.
 48% of our residents twenty-five and older lack a high school diploma or equivalent.
 Low educational attainment translates into low paying jobs.
 41% of our families live on less than $15,000 a year.

 4,625 people, including 1,060 youth call Greater Fulton home.
 We are a low income, low wealth community.
 Many of our families are one medical crisis or major car repair away from crossing over the threshold into severe poverty.
 The lagging economy continues to take a toll on our families’ ability to achieve economic stability as they continue to struggle to secure the basic needs of housing and food.
 Job mobility and transportation options are limited here in the community.
 There is no grocery store, bank, school, library, or even a post office!